-- (1) The licensee must, within 3 months after the end of a financial year, provide its audit report to the Commissioner. - (2) Despite subsection (1), the licensee may apply in the prescribed form to the Commissioner to request an extension to provide the report. - (3) The Commissioner may: - (a) require information from the auditor of a licensee about the services provided by the licensee or matters arising from the auditor's report on the licensee; or - (b) if required, request the consolidated accounts from the auditor. - (4) An auditor or a licensee who contravenes subsections (1), (2) or (3) commits an offence and is liable to a fine of VT100,000 per day from the day the report is due. - (5) If an auditor or a licensee liable to pay a fine under subsection (4), the Commissioner must provide a notice providing the fine amount and that the fine must be paid within 30 days from the date the auditor or licensee receives the notice.
+(1) The licensee must, within 3 months after the end of a financial year, provide an independent audit report to the Commissioner.

+- (2) An independent report under subsection (1) must be prepared by an auditor: - (a) with more than 5 years' experience in virtual assets service providers; and - (b) approved by the Commissioner. - (3) Despite subsection (1), the licensee may apply in the prescribed form to the Commissioner to request an extension to provide the report. - (4) The Commissioner may: - (a) require information from the auditor of a licensee about the services provided by the licensee or matters arising from the auditor's report on the licensee; or - (b) if required, request the consolidated accounts from the auditor. - (5) An auditor or a licensee who contravenes subsections (1), (3) or (4) commits an offence and is liable to a fine of VT100,000 per day from the day the report is due. - (6) If an auditor or a licensee liable to pay a fine under subsection (5), the Commissioner must provide a notice providing the fine amount and that the fine must be paid within 30 days from the date the auditor or licensee receives the notice.